tejada1970/i18n-example/README.md

 ## You can access the description of the installation and configuration of the i18n through the folder (public/pdf/) where the pdfs in ES and EN are located.

+## Download and Configuration in Local Environment

+### Requirements:

+**Have installed on your PC: Node.js and a local server of your choice (XAMPP is recommended).**

+### Steps:

+1. **Download the Project:**
+Click the "Code" button in this repository and select "Download ZIP".

+2. **Project Extraction:**
+Create a new folder on your desktop.
+Go to the downloads folder and drag the downloaded ZIP file to the new folder to extract it.

+3. **Location on Local Server:**
+Copy the extracted project folder and paste it into the folder on your local server.
+For example, in XAMPP, the folder is usually xampp/htdocs.

+4. **Opening in the Editor:**
+Open your favorite code editor.
+We recommend Visual Studio Code.
+Right click on the project folder and select "Open with Code".

+5. **Installation of Dependencies:**
+Open the terminal in Visual Studio Code.
+Run the following command to install the necessary dependencies: npm install

+6. **Running Development Server:**
+Once the installation is complete, run the following command to start the development server: npm run dev

+7. **Project View:**
+Open your web browser and navigate to http://localhost:3000 or press Ctrl + http://localhost:3000 from your terminal, this will load the project in your browser and you can interact with it locally.
+Once the project has been displayed, the icons at the top right for navigation between sections of the home page may not initially be displayed.
+To do this, once the project is displayed, update and refresh the browser first and the icons will appear in their place.
+This is a small problem that I have to solve when I can.